abbamediabanner

 tunnelvision

-So ignorant to the world at war around them, this small band of New Thought thinkers embarked on an audacious social expression, something that would later characterize the cynical nature of this movement.
-That expression: An indifference to sacrifice.
+So ignorant to the world at war around them, this small band of New Thought thinkers embarked on an audacious social expression, something that would later characterize the cynical nature of this movement: They practiced a bold indifference to personal accountability, to thwart any threat of outside manipulation distracting them from their goals.
 Part of the New Thought "fragmented" outlook encompasses a curious "in the moment" tunnel vision, blinding the New Thought thinker to present and historical sacrifices, which would normally be reciprocated with gratitude and compassion.
-However, for many New Thought thinkers, their momentary self-sensory devices -- all within the growing Modern age escapist sub-cultures -- made it possible to survive quite comfortably without the pesky desire to see the world through another's eyes.

-Up to this point, the virtue of laying down one's life to protect another, (and not just in the military), brought with it honor, respect, and a virtue worth regeneration from one generation to the next.
+Up to this time in history, the virtue of sacrificing oneself to help another brought with it honor, respect, and a virtue worth regeneration from one generation to the next.
 However, underground philosophical views were beginning to surface during the heavily united World War II effort, where the attitude of altruistic respect for sacrifice began to drift toward a self edifying posture of entitlement.
-Some point to parts of Western Europe, (ok, mainly France), where the seeds of this particular Post modern attitude began: "If it is someone else's job to do the dirty work for me, and they want to do it, what does that have to do with me?"
-This anti-logic was due in part to the fragmentation (or compartmentalization) of society on virtually every level, a pattern that was rapidly encroaching on people everywhere in the modern world.
+Some point to parts of Western Europe, where the seeds of this particular Post modern attitude began: "If it is someone else's job to do the dirty work for me, and they want to do it, what does that have to do with me?"
+This anti-logic was due in part to the fragmentation (or compartmentalization) of societial issues on virtually every level, a pattern that was rapidly encroaching on people everywhere in the modern world.

 PART IV -- THE POSTMODERN REVOLUTION